 “Approach them from behind,” the guide instructed.
 “That way you won’t upset them.”

 Once, when I came too close, a tortoise gave a low whooshing hiss, like lift doors closing, but on the whole they seemed quite content to ignore us.

 Another image I have is of the blue-footed booby diving for food.
-When you are snorkelling, you will often hear a loud smack as a booby hits the water, beak outstretched, air-bags extended, at 40mph.
+When you are wearing a snorkelling mask deep in the sea, you will often hear a loud smack as a booby hits the water, beak outstretched, air-bags extended, at 40mph.

 Sometimes the bird splashes down just inches away from you and you wonder whether you are about to become a freak accident statistic: “Snorkeller speared by diving booby!”

 Seconds later, you might see the bird rise into the air with a fish in its bill.
 Apparently, diving birds such as boobies can even go blind in the end, as a result of the effect of their repeated high-speed collisions with the surface of the ocean.
 This is indeed the survival of the fittest.

 Perhaps my most magical memory was when I peered down through my snorkel mask one day and in the blue depths below saw a huge turtle passing almost directly beneath me.
 It was a Pacific Green Turtle, doing a gentle breaststroke, with front and rear flippers moving in unison.
 I felt humbled in so many ways.
 Here was an animal that has existed since the age of the dinosaurs, certainly long before human beings made their appearance on the earth.
 And it is still around today.